 Bozeman Fire Department History –

 The City of Bozeman is served by the Bozeman Fire Department which is a full-time career fire department founded in 1884.
-There are currently 46 uniformed firefighters, fully staffing 3 fire stations, which house 3 engines (1 reserve), 1 ladder truck, 2 brush trucks, 1 HazMat unit, and 2 Medic Units.
-The Bozeman Fire Department responded to 4,316 emergency calls in 2016, up from 3919 in 2015 and are on target to break 5,000 in 2017
+There are currently 49 uniformed firefighters, fully staffing 3 fire stations, which house 3 engines (1 reserve), 1 ladder truck, 2 brush trucks, 1 HazMat unit, and 2 Medic Units.
+The Bozeman Fire Department responded to 4,600 emergency calls in 2018 and as of June 20, 2019 have responded on over 2,225 calls

 Bozeman Fire Department serves the City of Bozeman which encompasses approximately 24 square miles and includes the campus of Montana State University.
-The University seasonally adds approximately 15,421 people to our fulltime growing population of approximate 40,000 residents.
+The University seasonally adds approximately 15,421 people to our full-time growing population of approximate 48,500 residents.